 According to Jainism,

 The Ikshvaku clan said to began from Rishabha, the first Tirthankara and founder of Jainism in the present Avasarpini (half time cycle as per Jain cosmology).
 According to Jain texts, Rishabha was born to the fourteenth Manu, Nabhi Raja and Marudevi in Ajudya (capital of Nabhi Raja’s kingdom) at the end of Suṣama-duhṣamā (read as Sukhma-dukhma), the third era of Avasarpani.
-When Rishabha decided to became a monk he gave his throne to Bharata, eldest of all and made Bahubali, successor to the royal seat.
-Jain history provides two explanations how the word “Ikshvaku” came about.
+When Rishabha decided to become a monk, he gave his throne to Bharata, eldest of all and made Bahubali, a successor to the royal seat.
+Jain history provides two explanations about how the word “Ikshvaku” came about.